gi1mic/FT817-Elecraft-T1-Interface/README.md

 ![alt text](https://github.com/gi1mic/FT817-Elecraft-T1-Interface/blob/master/Photos/interface.jpg "Arduino to T1 interface")

 The final cable assembly was held in place to the board with hot glue before being wrapped in heat shrink.
-In hind sight I should have also wired up the RX and TX lines from the ACC port to the Arduino to allow the board to also act as a CAT interface or to read/set options on the FT817 by the Arduino.
+In hind sight I should have wired up the RX and TX lines from the ACC port to the Arduino so it could also act as a CAT interface or to read/set options on the FT817.

 # Power Consumption
 The documentation for the official interface cable states it draws 0.06 mA with the rig off and 0.3 mA when the rig is on.
-This circuit draws about 3mA but bursts to much higher than that every two seconds for a fraction of a second as it samples the BAND_DATA pin.
-Most of the time the Arduino is in sleep mode.
+This circuit draws about 3mA but bursts to much higher than that every two seconds for a fraction of a second while it samples the BAND_DATA pin.
+Most of the time the Arduino is in low power sleep mode.

-I suspect the official cable draws so little power that is powered via the TX output pin.
-Unfortunately, that can’t be down with an Arduino.
+I suspect the official cable draws so little power that is powered via the TX output pin on the ACC connector.
+Unfortunately, that can’t be done with an Arduino.
 Still this build is 1/7th the cost of an official cable.

-It is possible to reduce the power consumption of the board a little bit more by removing the power LED and changing the sleep time period in the code.
+It is possible to reduce the power consumption of the board a little bit more by removing the onoard power LED and increasing the sleep time in the code.